-Railroads buy thousands of different items - and these purchases are made in many cities and towns throughout the country.
+Railroads buy thou-54 sands of different items - and these purchases are made in many cities and towns throughout the country.
 Railroads use fuel, tools, and machines.
 They use iron and steel products, forest products, and a wide variety of manufactured goods.
 The railroad storehouse resembles a big hardware store where everything is neatly kept on shelves, as seen in the righthand picture.

 Storage yards are used to keep the big, bulky things such as rails, pipes, springs, and wheels.
 The left-hand picture shows how these supplies are kept outside in neatly stacked piles.
 The larger the railroad, the more offices it will have.
-The main office handles the work of the president and other executive officers.
+The main office handles the work of the executive officers.
 In addition, each railroad has offices scattered in cities and towns along its line.
-Some railroads have traffic offices in cities not on their lines, to sell tickets and route freight shipments.
+Some railroads have offices in cities not on their lines, to sell railroad services.
+Every railroad has much office work.